 But at the end of the day, the numbers don’t lie, so you need to do something.
 Sometimes training is the answer, sometimes it isn’t.
 Maybe a flawed process needs to be modified; maybe a pod reshuffle is in order; maybe someone just needs a holiday.

-Whatever you do, make sure you address the root of the problem, not just the symptoms.Explore posts in the same categories: analysis comment below, or link to this permanent URL from your own site.
+Whatever you do, make sure you address the root of the problem, not just the symptoms.analysis comment below, or link to this permanent URL from your own site.